Healthy Apple Desserts When You Want Nutritious Seasonal Sweets

 Instead of serving caramel apples on a stick, we cut apples in half, topped them with a sprinkle of cinnamon and cloves, and cooked them in a slow cooker.
 We added a drizzle of caramel topping later, along with a few chopped pecans, to create a healthy apple dessert that wows.

-Chopped dates add another sweet and fruity layer to this healthy apple cake recipe.
+Come fall and winter, when you can find fresh dates more easily, add them for another sweet and fruity layer to this healthy apple cake recipe.
 Pecans, brown sugar, butter, and cinnamon come together for the irresistibly crunchy topping you know and love.